hci-lab-um/heuristics-for-test-tool-design/Quality-Attributes.md

 Evans, Isabel, Chris Porter, Mark Micallef, and Julian Harty.
 "Test Tools: an illusion of usability?"
 In 2020 IEEE International Conference on Software Testing, Verification and Validation Workshops (ICSTW), pp. 392-397.
 IEEE, 2020.

 ## How did the research reveal these figures?
-The research to find these figures included several rounds of data collection and analysis.
+The research to find these figures included several rounds of data collection and analysis, shown in the flowchart below.
+Data was collected in interviews, workshops, and surveys with test practitioners.
+The data was analysed using a variety of qualitative and quantitative methods, and re-analysed by a second pair of researchers to check the results matched.
+The analysis results were synthesised into a number of outputs, including this repository of heuristics.
+The heuristics have been evaluated in reviews with test, UX and accessiblity experts.

 ![Flowchart showing the research activities to reach the figures in the tables. ][researchflow](r-flow.jpg)

 [researchflow]: r-flow.jpg